 Initial Vocational Technical Educator License: A vocational technical educator license issued to a person who has met the requirements established by the Board for an Initial Vocational Technical Administrator or Cooperative Education Coordinator license.
 The Initial license is valid for five years of employment.

 Internship: A planned program providing the candidate for the Initial Vocational Technical Supervisor/Director license and the Initial Vocational Technical Cooperative Education Coordinator license with on the job training with a trained mentor in the role of the license sought.

-Mentor: An educator who has at least three full years of experience under an Initial or Professional license under 603 CMR 4.00 or 7.00 and who has been trained to assist a beginning educator in the same professional role with his or her professional responsibilities and general school district procedures.
+Mentor: An educator who has at least three full years of experience under an Initial or Professional license under 603 CMR 4.00 or 7.00: Educator Licensure and Preparation Program Approval and who has been trained to assist a beginning educator in the same professional role with his or her professional responsibilities and general school district procedures.
 In addition, a mentor may assist an experienced educator who is new to a school, subject area, or grade level.
 A mentor may also assist an educator who is participating in a performance assessment or a district-based program for licensure.

 National Occupational Program Approval Standards: Those standards established by an organization that is nationally recognized by a specific industry or industry cluster, and that is involved in the accreditation, approval and/or certification of vocational technical education programs.

 Non-resident student: A student who has been, or seeks to be, admitted to a Chapter 74-approved program outside of her/his district of residence.

 Occupational Clusters: A group of vocational technical education programs that share certain common skills.